 “I mean, I had one while shutting up shop.
 Not enough to make me delusional.”

 People were starting to walk toward them from the station.
-Beth stood up ready to leave when they got further down the pier.
+Beth stood up and readied to leave whenever they came further down the pier.

 “True, but take my word that I’m not.”